Working with young people and stakeholders, the Career Review has co-designed ten evidence-based recommendations.

 Careers by Design: Recommendations

-Each of the 10 recommendations are listed below, learn more about each by clicking the 'find out more' link.
+Each of the 10 recommendations are listed below.

 Recommendation 1: A new career development model